 - Separation anxiety is decreased swiftly, preventing potential side effects caused by stress.

-- Once your puppy has been properly house-trained, he’ll prefer to spend time in “den” if you can’t supervise him through the day.
+- Once your puppy has been properly house-trained, he’ll prefer to spend time in the “den” if you can’t supervise him through the day.
 As he matures, he’ll go into his den voluntarily when he wants to have a rest.
 When you’re training your puppy in his crate, be sensible.
 He shouldn’t be kept in it for long periods.

-His toys, bed and food can be placed in one corner.
-A litter box, some newspaper or a pee pad can go in the opposite corner.
+His toys, bed, and food can be placed in one corner.
+A litter box, some newspaper, or a pee pad can go in the opposite corner.
 Ensure the floor under the pen can be cleaned easily.
 Use a tarpaulin or heavy plastic sheeting.

 Put your Pomeranian in his pen whenever you can’t spend time with him and you’ll avoid him having accidents, while simultaneously training him to handle alone time and to use the pee pad.

-Recommended Crates for Pomeranians
+Recommended Best Dog Crates and Pens for Pomeranians

 Copyright Pomeranian.org.
 All Rights Reserved.